Skip to main content

 Provisioning

-When you create a new Instance (via the SDK, API, or Dashboard), it enters the provisioning state.
-During provisioning, Synap allocates storage namespaces, generates bootstrap credentials, and applies the initial Memory Architecture Configuration.
+When you create a new Instance (via the Dashboard), it enters the provisioning state.
+During this phase, Synap allocates storage namespaces and applies the initial Memory Architecture Configuration.
 The Instance is not operational in this state — ingestion and retrieval calls will be rejected.

 2